golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 I commit to make individual arrangements to address disabilities or religious needs (e.g. religious events in conflict with class meetings).
 Please advise me of these requirements early in the semester so that I may make appropriate accommodations.

 ---
-# Freedom of Speech Commitment
+# FREEDOM OF SPEECH

-This course may present content that includes nudity and imagery, language, or dialogue that may offend some students.
+It's possible that this course may present content that includes nudity and imagery, language, or dialogue that may offend some students.
 In viewing and discussing works of art, we encourage the broadest possible tolerance consistent with United States law.

 Being in an art school, you should expect to be exposed to content that challenges your moral, ethical, and aesthetic values.
 In the unlikely case of extremely graphic content, I will warn the class in advance, but please let me know privately if there are types of content that you find upsetting.

 ---
-# Taking Care of Yourself
+# TAKE CARE OF YOURSELF

-**Take care of yourself**.
 Your well-being is more important than your performance in this course.
 Please do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.

 An important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.
 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.
 The following resources are available: